Are you planning to visit Canada? Welcome! Did you bring your toque and a two-four?

 If you're planning a trip to Canada, you'll find most Canadians friendly and polite.
 Knowing how to speak Canadian will help you fit right in with our courteous culture.

-If you're visiting Canada, don't forget to pack your travel insurance.
+If you're visiting Canada, especially from abroad and plan to stay for a while, be sure to talk to us about Visitors and Super Visa Insurance.
 Get a free quote from Insurdinary to compare your travel insurance options and find the one that covers your needs.